la-ots/pelican/docs/components/app-screen.md

 ## Sidebar with Navigation

-The first child element is the Sidebar with Navigation.
+The first child element of the `id=site-container` is the [Sidebar with Navigation](/components/sidebar-nav/).
 This is the `nav`.
 For small devices like smartphones, it makes responsive adjustments.
 Add Top Level and Child Level items as needed.

+- Used in the App Screen.
+- Presents only two levels of navigation.
 - Current pages get the class `active` added to the class list of the `li` and `a` which hold the link.
 - Current child pages also get the eye icon, <span class="fas fa-eye" aria-hidden="true"></span>.
 The same icon is used in [Breadcrumbs](/components/breadcrumbs) to indicate the current page.